hyphacoop/handbook/Hypha-Worker-Co-operative/board-of-directors.md

 # Board of Directors

 Hypha has a board of directors that consists of a minimum of three and a maximum of twenty directors.
-The current board includes all four of our full members, with four officer positions.
+The current board includes four of our full members, with four officer positions.

 ## Officers